 Fire hazards that could increase risk, and overall status of fire protection equipment.

+Status of emergency response facilities (on-site and off-site) and security alarm stations (central and secondary).

-Plant activities which are taking place that may affect the security of the facility such as: 1) security shift turnovers; security officers on posts; 2) security equipment testing and/or review of equipment testing results; 3) security force drills or exercises; and 4) security logs for degraded conditions and compensatory measuresGuidance for observing these activities is contained in IMC 2201, Appendix D, “Facility Status Reviews for Security and Safeguards Inspection Program.”
+Plant activities which are taking place that may affect the security of the facility such as: 1) security shift turnovers; security officers on posts; 2) security equipment testing and/or review of equipment testing results; 3) security force drills or exercises; and 4) security logs for degraded conditions and compensatory measures.
+Guidance for observing these activities is contained in IMC 2201, Appendix D, “Facility Status Reviews for Security and Safeguards Inspection Program.”

 The status of doors to locked high radiation areas and required radiation postings.
+Consider referring concerns to regional HP inspectors for follow-up.

 Any leakage involving radioactive liquids or gases.
+Consider referring concerns to regional HP inspectors for follow-up.

 Status of remote or alternate shutdown panel areas, including locally required procedures, materials, or communications equipment needed to perform any required actions from these areas.